Last updated on November 18th, 2020

-There is no specific colour which is associated with any product in the food industry.
+There is no specific color which is associated with any product in the food industry.
 This fact acts as the boon and bane of the industry.
-It is exclusively within the jurisdiction of the designer to select and finalise the colour for the package design.
-The next obvious choice would be the colour associated with the primary ingredient.
-For example, an apple product would be in a red colour container.
-However, other shades with the primary colour can also be used.
+It is exclusively within the jurisdiction of the designer to select and finalize the color for the package design.
+The next obvious choice would be the color associated with the primary ingredient.
+For example, an apple product would be in a red color container.
+However, other shades with the primary color can also be used.

-Sometimes designers can also implement the hue associated with the flavour.
-Some companies opt to go for a neutral shade where they specify the significant colour is given importance.
-Sometimes, a different colour is also used and it has attained reasonable success.
-A thorough analysis is essential before deciding on the colour as it will have a long-term impact.
-Once the colour is finalised, there is no going back at least for a considerable amount of time.
+Sometimes designers can also implement the hue associated with the flavor.
+Some companies opt to go for a neutral shade where they specify the significant color is given importance.
+Sometimes, a different color is also used and it has attained reasonable success.
+A thorough analysis is essential before deciding on the color as it will have a long-term impact.
+Once the color is finalized, there is no going back at least for a considerable amount of time.

 07. The Positioning

 Why does product positioning matter when it comes to box packaging design?
 Does it have any impact on the sales and visibility of the product?
 It does as it defines the type of target market.
 Each segment of an audience has a unique buying behavior, and they tend to select the shopping outlet based on it.
 A consumer, who purchases in a supermarket, will it instantly attracted to the color and shape.